annapmeyer/linear-bias-certification/README.md

 # Analyzing dataset multiplicity robustness in linear regression

+## Citation
+If you use this code, please cite [The Dataset Multiplicity Problem: How Unreliable Data Impacts Predictions](https://dl.acm.org/doi/10.1145/3593013.3593988).

 ## Downloading data
 The code to download Income and Income-Reg is in `data/folktable.ipynb`.
 The code to download and preprocess the LAR dataset is located in `data/process_hmda.ipynb`.